aletheon/eleutherios-flutter/README.md

 The current "human" sociopoltical or economic system is analogue, where the responsibility for managing polices, forums or services is delegated to a single person, tribe or organisation.

 For example a politician creating a bill to enter into parliament.
+[Policy]

 A bank to provide a financial network to enable service providers to buy or sell items to one another.
+[Forum]

 Or a family bakery deciding to franchise their business to service more customers.
+[Service]

 Eleutherios breaks this pattern of one-to-one or one-to-many type of relationship and introduces a many-to-many type of pattern instead.